-What if I don’t have enough credits to qualify for one of these concentration areas?
+What if I don’t have enough credits to qualify for a concentration area that I'd like to teach?

 Can I apply to teach in multiple subject areas?

-You may apply and be reviewed for multiple content areas if you have the appropriate credits.
+You may apply and be reviewed for up to two content areas if you have the appropriate credits.
 However, you will be offered a position in the Teacher Residency for only one content area.

 Do I need to take the GRE or MAT to be admitted?